-Your computer’s RAM is the speedy short-term memory it uses for running applications and open files.
+Your computer’s RAM (random-access memory) is the speedy short-term memory the PC uses for running applications and open files.
 The more RAM your computer has, the more you can do at once.
-Here’s how to check how much your system has.
+Here’s how to check how much your system has installed.

-We’ll show you how to check how fast your RAM is, too.
+In this guide, we’ll also show you how to check how fast your RAM is.
 Like practically all technology—except maybe batteries—RAM is getting better and faster over time.
 Newer computers will have faster RAM than older computers.

 RAM stands for “random access memory.”
 This is the physical working memory that your PC uses.
 All your open applications, files, and other data are stored here for quick access.
 RAM is different from your computer’s SSD or hard drive, which are much slower than RAM.
 When you launch a program or open a file, it’s moved from your system’s storage to its RAM.